bhawna121/Azure_Devops_Projects/README.md

 #Projects

-This repository contains multiple Devops projects.
+This repository contains multiple projects related to Azure Devops.